Shi'ar: Attitude toward the arts

-Fictional race biography
+History

 After leaving their world, the Shi'ar started an intergalactic Empire and forced other cultures in order to become stronger and ruled for millions of years.Starjammers #4.
 Marvel Comics.
 Such cultures included the Chameloids, Lupaks, Stygians, Strontians, Hodinn, Saurids and many more.
 When the Shi'ar invaded the homeworld of the Mephitisoids, they declared to bring civilization to the primitive world.
 However this was a lie and the Mephitisoids had technology almost equal to the Shi'ar.
 The Shi'ar conquered the peaceful Mephistoids stealing their technology.
 However, the true history was lost to legend and propaganda.

-When the Shi'ar known as Rook'shir was bonded to the Phoenix Force, he became Dark Phoenix and wreaked havoc across Shi'ar Empire.
+When the Shi'ar known as Rook'shir was bonded to the Phoenix Force, he became Dark Phoenix and wreaked havoc across Shi'ar empire.
 In order to stop him, the first Imperial Guard sent Gladiator after him, who killed him.
 For years all his descendants were culled, out of fear that one of them might host the Phoenix Force like their ancestor.
 Rook'shir left behind a sword known as the Blade of the Phoenix which contained a small portion of the Phoenix Force's power.
 The sword could only be lifted by Rook'shir's descendants.
 Korvus is the only known surviving descendant of Rook'shir.

 M'Kraan Crystal

 D'Ken Neramani, a corrupt Shi'ar ruler, attempted to use the powerful M'Kraan Crystal to take over the universe.
 His younger sister Lilandra and her new allies, the X-Men, foiled his plans.
-He was rendered comatose by the crystal and Lilandra then took over as the Majestrix of the Shi'ar Empire.
-The X-Men, as well as most of Earth's other superheroes, have had cordial if not friendly relations with the Shi'ar Empire ever since.
+He was rendered comatose by the crystal and Lilandra then took over as the Majestrix of the Shi'ar empire.
+The X-Men, as well as most of Earth's other superheroes, have had cordial if not friendly relations with the Shi'ar empire ever since.